mikahama/uralicNLP/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language towards Mika
 * Being respectful of Mika's viewpoints and experiences
 * Gracefully accepting constructive criticism -> No criticism, only positive thoughts 😇
-* Focusing on what is best for the community
+* Focusing on what is best for Mika
-* Showing empathy towards other community members
+* Showing empathy towards Mika

 Examples of unacceptable behavior by participants include: